 Art Deco Enamel Cufflinks

-The 14kt gold backs of the cufflinks are closed to provide a solid, protective base for the enamel work.
-Thick cross bars and sturdy "three-toed" (trifid) brackets secure the cufflinks on the cuff.
-Krementz & Co. took equal care in designing and crafting both the backs and the fronts of its cufflinks.
+The solid, closed gold backs of the cufflinks provide a sturdy base to support and protect the enamel work.
+Note the thick cross bars and trifid (three-toed) brackets that hold these cufflinks on the cuff.
+The maker, Krementz & Company, took great care in every aspect of the design and crafting of its cufflinks.

 The cross bars are stamped with the maker's mark of Krementz & Company - the profile of a stylized collar button (similar in appearance to an upturned umbrella).
 To the left of the maker's mark "14K" is stamped for the purity of the gold.
 Krementz was founded in 1866 and created fine cufflinks and other jewels during the late 19th and through much of the 20th century.

 If you have any questions, suggestions or comments, I can be reached at